-With the exception of geology, industrial distribution, industrial education, and industrial technology, all curricula in engineering are identical in the freshman year.
+With the exception of industrial distribution, industrial education, and industrial technology, all curricula in engineering are identical in the freshman year.
 Students who expect to enter engineering curricula and are not thoroughly grounded in the fundamentals of algebra and trigonometry are urged to attend a six-week term of summer school prior to the fall semester of the freshman year and take courses in algebra and trigonometry equivalent to Math.
-102 and 103 at the Texas A&M University.
+102 and 103 at Texas A&M University.
 Those students who are not proficient in algebra and trigonometry and who are unable to attend summer school should omit Math.
 121 and Hist.
 105 from their fall semester schedule and take Math.
 102 and 103.
 Math.
 121 should be taken in the spring semester and Math.
 122 and Hist.
 105 in summer school after the freshman year.
 It is desirable for the student to resume the regular schedule as soon as possible.

 Chem.
-101 Gen. Chemistry E.G. 105 Engineering Graphics Engl.
+101 General Chemistry E.G. 105 Engineering Graphics Engl.
 103 Composition & Rhetoric Hist.
-105 Hist. of United States .
-4 2 3 Chem.
-102 Gen. Chemistry E.G. 106 Descriptive Geom.
-Engl.
+105 History of United States Math.
+121 Analytic Geometry & Calculus Military or Air Science 4 2 3 4 1 Chem.
+102 General Chemistry E.G. 106 Descriptive Geometry Engl.
 104 Composition & Rhetoric Math.
-122 Calculus 4 2 3

-Math.
-121 Anal.
-Geom. & Calculus 4 M.S. or A.S.
-1

-M.S. or A.S.
-1 Phys.
-218 Mechanics & Heat 4
+122 Calculus Military or Air Science Phys.
+218 Mechanics & Heat 4 2 3 4 1 4 Military or Air Science 1 Phys.
+218 Mechanics & Heat 4 P.E.

-P.E.
 101 R P.E.
-102 R

-17 18
+102 R 17 18